 If you’re ready to learn how to become a FMEP course SUPERIOR Certificant… keep reading.

-This blog is a summary of the Canadian Family Physicians’ article on traveler’s diarrhea.
+This blog is a summary of the Canadian Family Physicians’ article on traveller’s diarrhea.
 The article can be found here.

-Traveler’s diarrhea (TD), the quick onset of loose or liquid stools during travel, is a prevalent problem that can impact your travel plans.
-TD occurs when travelers consume food or beverages that are contaminated, typically by a bacteria pathogen (e.g., enterotoxigenic Escherichia coli, enteroaggregative E. Coli, or Campylobacter).
+Traveller’s diarrhea (TD), the quick onset of loose or liquid stools during travel, is a prevalent problem that can impact your travel plans.
+TD occurs when travellers consume food or beverages that are contaminated, typically by a bacteria pathogen (e.g., enterotoxigenic Escherichia coli, enteroaggregative E. Coli, or Campylobacter).

 “Doc, what symptoms should I watch out for?”

 Symptoms can include cramps, stomach pain, urgent stools, fever, vomiting, and dysentery (bloody diarrhea).
 They tend to last 2-4 days.

 “What steps can I take to reduce my risk?”

 - Frequent handwashing with either soap or sanitizer

 - Eating only foods that are fully cooked and still hot